National Native HIV/AIDS Awareness Day

 NIH Office of AIDS Research

-- FY 2021-2025 NIH Strategic Plan for HIV and HIV-Related Research (NIH HIV Strategic Plan): The NIH HIV Strategic Plan provides a roadmap for NIH to guide HIV and HIV-related research and direct HIV research funding to the highest-priority areas to help end HIV.
-Reducing HIV-related health disparities and stigma and determining the most effective strategies to encourage uptake of HIV testing and prevention are priorities for HIV-related research.
+- FY 2021-2025 NIH Strategic Plan for HIV and HIV-Related Research provides a roadmap for NIH to guide HIV and HIV-related research and direct HIV research funding to the highest-priority areas to help end HIV.
+The plan includes research to determine the most effective strategies to encourage HIV prevention, testing, and treatment in different populations.

-- HIVinfo.NIH.gov is an online resource, maintained by OAR, that offers up-to-date HIV information to the general consumer, people with HIV, and those who care for them.
-HIVinfo provides HIV-related infographics and other resources.
-The HIVinfo HIV Source Native American collection provides resources on HIV research, prevention, testing, and treatment in AI/AN communities.
+- HIVinfo.NIH.gov, maintained by OAR, provides HIV-related infographics and other resources.
+The HIVinfo HIV Source Native American collection provides resources on HIV research, prevention, testing, and treatment in AI/AN communities

-- Building Research Partnerships for Healthy Sovereign Tribal Nations: This OAR Director’s Blog post describes the collaboration between OAR and the NIH Tribal Health Research Office (THRO).
-Through this partnership, THRO helps OAR, and the NIH HIV research program, work with Tribal Nations to address HIV in a way that respects sovereignty, is culturally appropriate, and responds to community needs.
+- Building Research Partnerships for Healthy Sovereign Tribal Nations: This OAR Director’s Blog post examines how OARc collaborates with the NIH Tribal Health Research Office (THRO) to understand how the NIH HIV research program can work with Tribal Nations to address HIV in a way that respects sovereignty and is culturally appropriate and responsive to community needs.

 Indian Health Service